5 MINUTE READ

 - Reflect - think about your recent cross functional power struggles.
 The ones that weren't positive, where they "Lose/Lose"?
 "Lose/Win"?
 Do you consider a "Win/Lose" a positive outcome?

-- Take inventory - what are your sources of power?
+- Take inventory - what are your sources of influence?
 What are the things of value you bring to others?
 Do people see your value or resist your value?

-- Self assess - what are your default power plays?
+- Self assess - what are your default influencing techniques?
 How are you viewed by others?
 What is your cross functional reputation?

-- Meetings - this is where cross functional power dynamics play out.
+- Meetings - this is where cross functional influence plays out.
 It's easy to score or rate these interactions.
 Who is engaging in productive behaviors?
 Counterproductive?

-- Practice - a power play is a skill that requires finesse.
-A power play needs repetition to become second nature.
-Focus on a vital few power plays.
+- Practice - influence is a skill that requires finesse.
+Influencing techniques need repetition to become second nature.
+Focus on a vital few influencing techniques.
 Don't try to master them all at once.

 KEY TAKE AWAYS